ArgoExped/Frozen-Arts/_pages/privacypolicy.md

 ## 5.0 Use of Data

-Argo Expedition uses the collected data for various purposes:
+FROZENARTS Inc. uses the collected data for various purposes:

 0.1. to provide and maintain our Service;